volodymyrhudyma/blog/content/blog/2020-09-30-yarn-vs-npm-which-package-manager-should-i-use.md

 Yarn brings some improvements, like more security or a little better speed and some new commands, like checking why the given package is installed and printing out the licenses for each installed dependency.

-That is why I personally prefer to use it over the npm.
+That is why I prefer to use it.